About Our Memberships

 A Diploma does not satisfy PACFA training requirements, so a Diploma member is ineligible to join PACFA.

 The course must include a counselling practice practicum.
-If your Advanced Diploma course does not include a practicum, then you can apply to become a Diploma Member, and once you have completed 40 client contact hours and 10 hours of supervision with a CCAA Accredited supervisor, you can apply to upgrade your membership to Advanced Diploma member.
+If your course does not include a practicum, then CCAA will give you probationary membership until you have completed 40 client contact hours and 10 hours of supervision with a CCAA Accredited supervisor.

-The basic training requirements are completion of a Bachelor Degree (AQF level 7) or Master Degree in Counselling (AQF level 9) that satisfies PACFA basic training requirements that is accredited by either ACA or PACFA from a Registered Training Provider, or their equivalent.
+The basic training requirements for Graduate Membership are completion of a Bachelor Degree (AQF level 7) or Master Degree in Counselling, Psychology or Social Work (AQF level 9).

 The course must include a minimum of 40 hours of face-to-face counselling or psychotherapy practice (client contact) with 10 hours of supervision (related to client contact).

-Provisional Members become registered voting members of CCAA and may practice professionally as counsellors either in private practice or as employees.
+Graduate Members become registered voting members of CCAA and may practice professionally as counsellors either in private practice or as employees.
 They may promote their CCAA Membership publicly and may also advertise their services on the CCAA website under “Find a Counsellor”.
-Provisional Members must provide documentation that they are covered by professional indemnity insurance or insurance from their employer.
+Graduate Members must provide documentation that they are covered by professional indemnity insurance or insurance from their employer.

-Provisional Members whose basic training meets PACFA training standards are eligible to join PACFA as a Member Association Member through their CCAA membership and gain listing on the ARCAP Register.
+Graduate Members whose basic training meets PACFA training standards are eligible to join PACFA as a Member Association Member through their CCAA membership.

 Clinical Member

-- 75 hours of supervision linked to 750 client contact hours in professional practice that is post-training;
+• 75 hours of supervision linked to 750 client contact hours in professional practice that is post-training completed over a period of at least two years;

-- Theological Integration requirement: Reflecting the emphasis CCAA places on integration of faith in professional practice, Clinical membership has an integration requirement that can be met in one of two ways:
+• Theological Integration requirement: Reflecting the emphasis CCAA places on integration of faith in professional practice, Clinical membership has an integration requirement that can be met in two ways:

-- 5 hours of theological integration professional development and 4 hours of supervision with a CCAA Accredited Supervisor with the supervision being focused on the integration of Christian faith and theology with professional practice.
-OR
+1. 5 hours of theological integration development and 4 hours of supervision with a CCAA Accredited Supervisor with the supervision being focused on the integration of Christian faith and theology with professional practice.

-- Completion of a basic training course required for Provisional Membership that CCAA recognizes included a significant integration component eg. a dedicated unit on Theological Integration.
-Check with the Office whether your course is recognized as having an Integration component.
+2. Completion of a basic training course required for Provisional Membership that CCAA recognizes included a significant integration component.
+Check with the Office whether your course is recognised.

 Clinical/Supervisor Member